Max-Edelson/Bullet-Journal/admin/meetings/05-10-2021_project_check_4.md

 Qiuyu (Coordinator/Designer):
 - Finish login page
 - Work with design team
+- Think of how to handle logging in and begin coding

 Design Team:
 - Look at comments and adjust diagrams